MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/document/overview.md

 Note: The layout add-on capability must be enabled by default for Field extraction

-## Benefits of Content Understanding Document Extraction
+## Benefits of Content Understanding document extraction

 * **Accuracy and Reliability:** Document extraction AI models are built to deliver accurate data extraction, reducing errors and improving efficiency.